Find Affordable College Courses

 36% Racial-Ethnic Minorities*

-In the 2020-2021 academic year, 83 students earned a master's degree in clinical psychology from John Jay.
-About 54% of these graduates were women and the other 46% were men.
-Nationwide, master's degree programs only see 18% men graduate in clinical psychology each year.
-John Jay does a better job at serving the male population as it supports 27% more men than average.
+For the most recent academic year available, 19% of clinical psychology master's degrees went to men and 81% went to women.
+Nationwide, master's degree programs only see 17% men graduate in clinical psychology each year.
+John Jay does a better job at serving the male population as it supports 2% more men than average.

 undefined

-Of the students who received a clinical psychology master's degree from John Jay, 58% were white.
-This is above average for this degree on the natiowide level.
+Of the students who received a clinical psychology master's degree from John Jay, 54% were white.
+This is typical for this degree on the natiowide level.

 The following table and chart show the race/ethnicity for students who recently graduated from John Jay College of Criminal Justice with a master's in clinical psychology.